 -After years of toiling in the cramped environs of its downtown location, Cape Cod’s owners moved their brewing system to new digs in Hyannis.
 The brewery, which recently received shipment of seven new tanks (including a 30 barrel fermentation tank), is located at 1336 Phinney’s Lane in Hyannis.
 Cape Cod’s retail portion is open Monday through Friday, noon to 6 pm, and Saturdays from 11 am to 2 pm, with tours at 1 pm.

 -Mike Labbe, formerly of Concord, left for Pennichuck, The Tap, and then Milly’s.
 Owner David Asadoorian sold the brewery to new owners, Peter and Cedric Daniel, who have changed both the brewery’s name (to Rapscallion Brewing) and its location (to Pennichuck in Milford, NH).
+The brand has failed to show up almost anywhere in Massachusetts and it’s difficult to tell how the brewery is faring.

 -Cisco has opened a taproom, called the Cisco Brew Pub, at Boston’s Logan Airport.